dessalines/thumb-key/README.md

 - Slide left on the `#` key to switch to a default language.
 - Slide up on the `#` key to select and copy all.
 - Slide down on the `#` key to paste.
+- Slide right on the `#` key to switch keyboard position.
 - Practice typing, and check your words per minute, using [monkeytype.com](https://monkeytype.com)

 ## Thumb-Key Design